emintz/ArduinoLib/RTOSAid/README.md

 * 1 ESP32 development (a.k.a. breakout) board.
 Mine has a generic ESP32 S2.
 * 1 solderless breadboard
-* Hookup wire or Dupont cabkes.
+* Hookup wire or Dupont cables.
 24 guage solid wire works well in solderless breadboards.
 * LEDs in assorted colors, 1 each red, yellow, green, blue, and white
-* 5 510 Ohm , 5 percent (green, brown, black, gold), 1/4 Watt resistors
+* 5 510 Ohm , 5 percent (green, brown, black, gold), 1/4 Watt resistors for
+  LED current limiting
 * 1 push button switch or equivalent

 #### Wiring

-The test system is wired.
-Note that LEDs are wired by connecting
+The test system is wired as follows.
+LEDs and their current limiting resistors are wired  by connecting

-1. A GPIO pin to one lead of a 510 Ohm resistor
+1. A GPIO pin to the positive (long) lead of a 510 Ohm resistor
 2. The other resistor lead to the long (positive) LED lead
-3. The short (negative) LED pin to ground
+3. The negative  (short) LED lead to ground

 Connect the pins as follows: